Fourth of July Fireworks and Festivals

 Milwaukee County Parks

 Parks all over the city will be buzzing with parades, games, picnics and more on July 4th.
-Fireworks will start around 9:15 at the following parks: Alcott Park, Gordon Park, Humboldt Park, Jackson Park, Lake Park, Lincoln Park, Mitchell Park, Noyes Park, Washington Park and Wilson Park.
+Fireworks will start around 9:15 at the following parks: Alcott Park, Enderis Playfield, Gordon Park, Humboldt Park, Jackson Park, Lake Park, Lincoln Park, Lyons Park, Dr. Martin Luther King Center, Mitchell Park, Washington Park and Wilson Park.

 Take a short trip outside of the city limits for fun celebrations in the Greater Milwaukee area.
 Some highlights include: